davidebrescia/TCSPC_pile-up_distortion_calculator/README.md

 ![semi-ellipse](https://user-images.githubusercontent.com/92381157/143014370-8e157a5d-0655-436b-9743-560e56b42c1b.png)

 ### 'Dumbest Plot' Award
 I don't know why, but it seems very dumb to me.
-Like a Barbapapa.
+Like a Barbapapa:
 <img src="https://user-images.githubusercontent.com/92381157/143014632-c3879ac4-0a07-4f22-a54b-a35426a6a65a.png" width="400" height="250">

 ## How it works